mille055/AIPI590-XAI/Assignments/09_Assignment/README.md

-# Memory and Context Retention Analysis App Using TransformerLens
+# Attention Analysis and Concept Activation Vector (CAV) Analysis Using TransformerLens

 This project uses TransformerLens, a powerful library for mechanistic interpretability of transformer models, to analyze memory retention and attention patterns in GPT-2.
 This Streamlit application provides an interactive environment to explore how the model processes context across layers and attention heads, allowing users to examine how specific tokens in the input are retained or attended to as they pass through the model's layers.

 ## Overview

-This application uses TransofmerLens to visualize the attention patterns in a language model and allows users to observe memory retention across transformer layers.
-It provides an interactive way to explore specific layers and attention heads, giving insights into which tokens a model focuses on and how context is retained or transformed at different levels.
+This application provides two main analyses:

+### Attention Pattern Analysis:
+Visualizes how GPT-2 attends to different tokens across layers and attention heads.
+This helps users understand which parts of the input the model focuses on when processing text and how attention shifts across layers.

+### Concept Activation Vector (CAV) Analysis:
+Measures how well the model’s internal representations align with predefined concepts, such as "Respiratory Distress" or "Cardiac Symptoms."
+This analysis aims to quantify the model’s understanding of specific concepts, allowing users to evaluate the depth of concept representation in different layers.

 ## What is TransformerLens?